marmelab/virtual-francois/README.md

 # virtual-francois

-Replacde my boss by some virtual one, using IA
+Replace my boss by some virtual one, using IA

 ## Recommended IDE Setup